 Why is this recipe good for Weekend Food Prep?

 Weekend Food Prep is my category that will help you find recipes you can prep or cook on the weekend and eat during the week!
-Of course, these are also recipes you can make any day of the week and have leftovers for another meal!
-This recipe makes six servings, and reheats beautifully so you can enjoy leftovers later.
+This recipe for pork with paprika makes six servings, and reheats beautifully so you can enjoy leftovers later.

 Pork with Paprika, Mushrooms, and Sour Cream found on KalynsKitchen.com